rgilks/royal-game-of-ur-cli/README.md

    This command will:
    - Set up asdf and install required plugins and versions
-   - Install necessary tools (including Graphviz, nbb, and GraalVM)
+   - Install necessary tools (including nbb and GraalVM)
    - Set up Git hooks
    - Install project dependencies
    - Perform any other necessary initialization steps